sukharevd/arko/README.md

-Arko
+arko
 ====

-Arkanoid game written in Qt
+Arkanoid game written in Qt as coursework.